The football mentality in the political arena is not win-win, win-lose, but lose-lose; and when that problem affects education, we all lose.

 Similarly, the Academic VP for the local university was told some years back – by someone who hobnobbed with the highest levels of state government – in perfect seriousness, “If you play your cards right, they just might make you head football coach.”

 Football coaches here have often been elected to state office.
 They are occasionally enthusiastically endorsed to be university presidents and have, on occasion, gotten the job.
 And frequently in the state, school principals, district and state superintendents are chosen from the high school coaching ranks.

-The problem is, when translated into the political arena the football mentality, ‘Defense wins championships’ becomes toxic.
+The problem is, when translated into the political arena that football mentality, ‘Defense wins championships’ becomes toxic.
 The political version becomes, ‘If I can stop you, I don’t have to generate progress.’
 Look at the political campaigns that focus on slung mud and personal attacks.
 Look at the gridlock in national, state and local politics.